Nika1337/google_books/README.md

 [`MainActivity`](app/src/main/java/com/example/googlebooks/MainActivity.kt) is the application's entry point.
 Only dynamic navigation is used.
 [GoogleBooksHomeScreen](app/src/main/java/com/example/googlebooks/ui/screens/books/GoogleBooksHomeScreen.kt) is the default screen. all screens share the same viewmodel [GoogleBooksViewModel](app/src/main/java/com/example/googlebooks/ui/screens/GoogleBooksViewModel.kt).

 ### Need to Revisit
+- Response of API consists of description, which is in html, which needs to be parsed and displayed properly
 - Better UI could be designed, my designing skills are not the best
 - Paging could be added
 - BookDetailScreen could show my details, or another screen could be added for details